EU tells Ukraine of "serious concern" over Tymoshenko

 Vlasenko told journalists outside the court: "All Yanukovich has to do is give the order to change the court's decision and it will be done.
 The decision (to release her) does not lie with the Appeals Court and you know this."

-"For our side there is full fledged political will to initial at the summit," Yelisieiev told reporters in Brussels.

-"Unfortunately, you need two to tango and as I understand, there is no political will on the EU side to initial at the summit because of the position of some member states."

-EU diplomats have said that a joint statement simply acknowledging that talks have been formally concluded may be an alternative option -- but this would be tantamount to a diplomatic failure.
+EU diplomats say that if the agreements are not initialled at the summit a joint statement simply acknowledging that talks have been formally concluded may be issued -- but some say this will represent a diplomatic failure.

+In Brussels, one EU diplomat said member nations were scheduled to discuss the summit position on Thursday and the EU remained concerned about lack of progress in reform of the constitution, the judiciary and selective application of justice, of which Tymoshenko was a symbol.

 (Additional reporting by David Brunnstrom and Sebastian Moffett in Brussels and Yuri Kulikov in Kiev; Writing By Richard Balmforth, Editing by Rosalind Russell)